inventree/plugin-creator/README.md

 This is a command line tool which allows for rapid scaffolding of a new InvenTree plugin.

-It uses the [cookiecutter project](https://cookiecutter.readthedocs.io/en/stable/) to generate a new project, based on a [custom template](https://github.com/inventree/plugin-cookiecutter).
+It uses the [cookiecutter project](https://cookiecutter.readthedocs.io/en/stable/) to generate a new project, based on a custom project template.

 ## Installation